<> <> <> <>

 Better to catch it while it's poor circulation, as opposed to coronary artery disease.

-Our Pilot practitioners know that erectile dysfunction is often a symptom of an underlying health condition that affects blood flow — which is why ED treatments often target the enzyme responsible for blood flow in and out of the penis.
+Our Pilot practitioners know that erectile dysfunction is often a symptom of an underlying health condition that affects blood flow.

 What foods increase blood flow to the penis?